-During the COVID-19 university closure, a Micro-pantry is available 24/7 in the west entrance of the Student Union for students in need of food.
+For Fall 2020, a Micro-pantry is available 24/7 in the west entrance of the Student Union for students in need of food.
 Dry and canned items along with fruits and vegetables such as apples and oranges are available.
 Donations may also be made at this location.
-Pre-bagged food is available by making an appointment and refrigerated items may be pre-ordered.
+Refrigerated items may be pre-ordered by completing the preorder form and arranging a pick-up time.
 Refrigerated Items Preorder Form

 For additional information email: email@example.com

 The UIS Cares initiative is dedicated to making sure that every UIS student has what they need earn a University of Illinois degree in a timely fashion.
 Research has shown that food insecurity among college students has a direct correlation with lower grade point average (Moroto, Snelling, & Linck, 2015).